motebus/ultrabook/Ultranet Apps/jBuilder/How to/Add pannel to Board.md

 5. Specify the frame style in the App field. * See a list of available types further below.
 [Frame types](https://github.com/motebus/ultrabook/blob/main/Ultranet%20Apps/jBuilder/Available%20Types%20of%20Panel%20Frame-Styles%20on%20Board.md)
 6. Add in parameters and/or data.
 7. Hit Confirm once you are done.
+(Don't hit enter key

 - Change the grid position of your panel by dragging it's title bar to a new position.
 - Panel dimensions can also be changed by dragging the bottom-right corner of a panel.